Whitaker Center for STEM Education at Florida Gulf Coast University

 The Whitaker Center for STEM Education was established in 2004 as a University Center and reports to the Dean of the College of Arts and Sciences at FGCU.
 The Center provides annual reports to the State University System of Florida and is reviewed annually by FGCU's Office of Research Services.

 As such, the Whitaker Center is an independent University Center.
-The center is run by a full-time director (12 month out-of-unit faculty) and a half-time staff position.
+The center is run by a full-time director (12 month out-of-unit faculty) and one full time staff position.
 The Whitaker Center also hosts the Whitaker Eminent scholar, a full time faculty member whose main focus at the university is internal and external collaboration in their research area.
 The center's programming is currently advised by a 6-8 member faculty leadership team consisting of faculty in the Colleges of Arts and Sciences, Education, and Engineering.
+The center also reports to an External Advisory Board as an oversight measure.
 Facilitated by the director, both internal and external collaboration in STEM Education areas is expected.

 Description of Programming